shayan-taheri/sqlinstaller/README.md

 7. PostInstall.sql - Anything needed post installation (e.g. bootstrap data)
 8. ForeignKey.sql

-> _SQL Installer.NET_ uses a default naming convention to differentiate between the different types of SQL objects (which can be overridden)
+> _SQL Installer_ uses this default naming convention to differentiate between the different types of SQL objects (which can be overridden)

 ## Script Formatting

-Aside from the aforementioned file naming conventions imposed by _SQL Installer.NET_, the database developer should be free to author SQL scripts as they do normally (e.g. comments, spacing/tabs, etc).
-However, for the _Oracle_ and _IBM DB2_ providers, there is a special exception.
+Aside from the aforementioned file naming conventions imposed by _SQL Installer_, the database developer should be free to author SQL scripts as they do normally (e.g. comments, spacing/tabs, etc).
+However, for the _Oracle_ provider, there is a special exception.
 When scripting stored procedures (or anonymous blocks) a special terminating character is required to differentiate between the end of the procedure and individual statements.
 You must use a forward slash (/) to indicate the end of a procedure/block.
 For example: